 What is Culinary Art?

-WKCTC can turn that passion into a career which might include working in a restaurant, hotel, cruise ship or catering business; or even working as a personal chef.
-Wherever the path might lead you, our dedicated staff of educators and chefs will guide you toward your culinary goal.
+WKCTC can turn your passion for food and cooking into a career path which might include working in a restaurant, hotel, cruise ship or catering business; or even working as a personal chef.
+Wherever the path may lead you, our dedicated staff of educators and chefs will guide you toward your culinary goal.

 What are my career choices?

 This program has many options for those seeking entry-level jobs in the Culinary and food service field and for those wishing to enhance their skills to prepare for advancement.
 Students find career opportunities in Restaurant Management, Health Care Facilities, Catering, State Park Resorts, School Cafeterias, just to name a few.

 What are my degree, diploma or certificate options?